department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/Research-findings.md

 * Veterans (and others) will understand what they can do at a VA benefit office from the new web page.

   **TRUE**
-  - Almost all participants were able to locate the service accordions when prompted.
+  - Participants were able to locate the service accordions when prompted.

 * Veterans (and others) will understand how services are delivered at this location from the new web page.

   **SOMEWHAT TRUE**
-  - About 2/3 of participants were able to identify appointment modalities.
-  - Half could identify hours of service for specific tasks.
+  - Participants had mixed results when asked to identify appointment modalities and hours of service.

 * Veterans (and others) will understand how to prepare for a visit to a VA benefit office from the new web page.

    **MOSTLY FALSE**
-  - Only half of participants interacted with the Prepare for your visit section and located the What to bring accordion.
-  - Success rates were lower for participants with cognitive disabilities and BIPOC participants.
+  - Participants had mixed results when asked to locate information on what to bring to their visit.
+Success rates were lower for participants with cognitive disabilities and BIPOC participants.
-  - Participants made liberal use of the three Action links at the top of the page--Make an appointment, Ask a benefit question, and Check claim status--even when these links wouldn't help them complete the task.

 * Veterans (and others) will know what to do if they don't find the kind of help they need on the new web page.

   **TRUE**
-  - Nearly all participants identified a phone number to call for help or would use one of the action links.
+  - Participants identified a phone number to call for help or would use one of the action links.

 ## Key Findings
 ### Service offerings
 1. Veterans understood what services were available and navigated to the relevant sections easily.
-2. Ways to get help are easy to locate.
+2. Ways to get help were  easy to locate.
-3. The more granular the information within an accordion, the less likely Veterans were to find it.
+3. The farther down information was in an accordion, the less likely Veterans were to find it.

 ### Service delivery
-4. Most Veterans were able to determine the appointment options for a given task.
+4. Veterans were able to determine the appointment options, with some variation depending on the task.
-5. Having multiple sets of office hours on the page was confusing to many Veterans.
+5. Veterans had mixed results with identifying whether an appointment was required for a given task.
-6. Veterans with cognitive disabilities and Veterans over 55 were less likely to identify details on how services are delivered.
+6. Veterans with cognitive disabilities and Veterans over 55 were less likely to identify how services were delivered.

 ### Content and organization
 7. Veterans had a strong preference for using one of the three Action links to complete tasks.
-8. Some content (eg, What to bring) was hard to locate.
+8. Some content was hard to locate.

 <br>